rushad7/colour_detection_and_tracking/README.md

-# colour_detection_and_tracking
+# Colour Detection and Tracking
-This MATLAB scrpit detects the required / selected color and tracks it by mounting the camera on a servo motor.
+This MATLAB scrpit detects the required / selected color and tracks it via a camera mounted on a servo motor.